dmkif/cert-manager-webhook-inwx/README.md

 - [kubernetes](https://kubernetes.io/) >= v1.18.0
 - [cert-manager](https://cert-manager.io/) >= 1.0.0

+## API compatibility

+INWX returns DNS record IDs as strings.
+This webhook uses `goinwx` v0.12.0+ which handles string IDs for create/info/update/delete.
+If you integrate with the INWX API directly, treat record IDs as strings.

 ## Configuration

 The following table lists the configurable parameters of the cert-manager chart and their default values.